Cumulative Games: Who is the current player?: Cumulative Games

-We discuss the variation of a Cumulative Subtraction game from the Prologue, where the PSPE strategy depends on the cumulation vector.
-We use the same ruleset as in the previous examples.
-The variation is in the utility function.
+Let us continue the discussion of the {\sc Auction Pebbles} variation of {\sc Cumulative Subtraction} from Section~\ref{sec:intrex}, where the PSPE strategy profile, but not the ruleset, depends on the cumulation vector.
+We will vary the utility function, rewards and the cumulation dependence, while modeling the same setting.

-In below Example~\ref{ex:auc}, we illustrate that: \begin{enumerate} \item For a modest and economic style generalization of Cumulative Subtraction, we cannot hope for a general outcome representation via a single table, as in the setting of our various examples on Subtraction Games.
-We can still define an outcome function, but succinctness of input size may get lost (because there is a history dependency in form of a cumulation matrix).
-In worst case, one can use the standard PSPE algorithm to compute the $n$ values that comprise the outcome. \item The second purpose hints at bridges between classical Subtraction Games from CGT to a classical concept in EGT (similar to so-called English auctions). \end{enumerate}
+In Examples~\ref{ex:auc} and \ref{ex:cumrew}, we illustrate that: for a modest economic style generalization of the classical combinatorial game {\sc Cumulative Subtraction}, one should not hope for generic outcome representations via the tabular approach.

+However, we can still define an outcome function that is more efficient than a generic Extensive Form Game tree approach.
+The second purpose hints at bridges between classical CGT {\sc Subtraction Games} to classical EGT English Auctions.

-We review a variation of the one heap Auction Play example form the Prologue in the style of the new notation.
-This example has a \emph{symmetric utility function}, which does not depend on the previous player, and hence we write $u_i(\C)=u_i(\C,\cdot)$ for the utility of player $i$.
+We review a variation of the one heap {\sc Auction Pebbles} by using the new notation.
+This example has a \emph{symmetric utility function}, and hence we write $u_i(\C)=u_i(\C,\cdot)$ for the utility of Player~$i$, assuming that Player~1 starts.

-\begin{example}[Auction Play] Consider Cumulative Subtraction as in Definition~\ref{def:cumsub}, with a fixed symmetric ruleset $\s=\{2,3\}$, announced by an auctioneer, and with identity rewards.
-The starting heap size is $x^0\in \N$, and player~1 starts bidding on a single item of value $v\ge x^0$.
+\begin{example}[{\sc Auction Pebbles}] Consider {\sc Cumulative Subtraction} as in Definition~\ref{def:cumsub}, with a fixed symmetric ruleset $\s=\{2,3\}$, announced by an auctioneer, and with identity rewards.
+The starting heap size is $x^0\in \N$, and Player~1 starts bidding on a single item of value $v\ge x^0$.
 Each player has offered an initial bid, corresponding to an initial cumulation vector $\C^0$.
 During play they can increase their bids according to their actions: their bids increment with the sizes of their subtractions.

 For each player $i\in \{1,2\}$ the utility depends on the final cumulation vector $\C$, and it is of the form $u_i(\C)=v-C^i$ if $C^i> C^{-i}$, and otherwise $u_i(\C)=0$.
 That is, the players desire to win the auction, but with the smallest possible margin, because they pay their bid.
 (Similar to ``chicken game'' this game has an element of win-loss, but is still not a zero-sum game).